naafiyan/mongodog/README.md

 # Mongodog
-Mongodog is a final project for Brown University's CS2390: Privacy-Conscious Computer Systems developed by Naafiyan Ahmed, Swetabh Changkakoti and Lucas Gelfond.
+Mongodog is a final project for Brown University's [CS2390: Privacy-Conscious Computer Systems](https://cs.brown.edu/courses/csci2390/2023/index.html) developed by [Naafiyan Ahmed](https://github.com/naafiyan), [Swetabh Changkakoti](https://github.com/swetabhch) and [Lucas Gelfond](https://github.com/lucasgelfond).
 We aim to improve developer experience and ensure correct deletion of data in a MongoDB database.
 It consists a Rust crate called `mongowner` as well as example implementations of this crate on applications.

 ## Mongowner
 We provide a Rust crate called `mongowner` that allows for easy-to-implement data ownership modelling and safe cascade deletion for MongoDB.
-We will publish this crate once we feel it is feature-ready and stable.
+The `mongowner` crate is still under development and will be published once it is stable and feature-ready.

 Building the crate:
 ```